Short on Space? How to Maximize Your Church Facilities

 Not ready to rent another facility yet?
 If your church has a large entryway or other room that’s not used during regular services, you could run a video feed of your service to that room.
 Asking some of those in your community to use the overflow seating will provide space for visitors.

 If you’re using an open area like an entryway or foyer for your overflow seating, portable partitions like our Accordion Room Dividers will be useful tools for churches to help separate the area and manage noise.

 Get Creative with Children’s Spaces

 One of the most challenging areas of growth is ensuring you have enough space for your Sunday School classes and childcare.
 Making room for not only the children but all of the toys, craft supplies, and other items needed for each age group can be tricky for facility management.

 Get creative by using furniture with built-in storage, foldable tables, or collapsible camping chairs.
 Or do away with tables and chairs entirely and use carpet squares for seating.
 Another option to consider is to redesign rooms to be function-specific, rather than age-specific.
 Have a room for arts & crafts, another for story time, another for music, and so on, and have children rotate through the rooms.

 As your church grows, so will your pool of staff and volunteers, and they will all need room to work.
-Versare’s cubicles, work stations, and privacy screens can help facility management make the most of your current office setup and allow you to use other areas of your buildings and make new office facilities.
+Versare’s cubicles can help facility management make the most of your current office setup and allow you to use other areas of your buildings and make new office facilities.

 In what ways is your church short on space?
 Shop our online store to find the tools you need to maximize your church facilities.